 \section{Abstract}

-Current generative super-resolution methods show strong performance on natural images but distort text, creating a fundamental trade-off between image quality and textual readability.
-To address this, we introduce \textbf{TIGER} (\textbf{T}ext–\textbf{I}mage \textbf{G}uided sup\textbf{E}r-\textbf{R}esolution), a novel two-stage framework that breaks this trade-off through a \textit{``text-first, image-later"} paradigm.
-TIGER explicitly decouples glyph restoration from image enhancement: it first reconstructs precise text structures and then uses them to guide subsequent full-image super-resolution.
-This glyph-to-image guidance ensures both high fidelity and visual consistency.
-To support comprehensive training and evaluation, we also contribute the \textbf{UltraZoom-ST} (UltraZoom-Scene Text), the first scene text dataset with extreme zoom (\textbf{$\times$14.29}).
-Extensive experiments show that TIGER achieves \textbf{state-of-the-art} performance, enhancing readability while preserving overall image quality.
+Current image super-resolution methods show strong performance on natural images but distort text, creating a fundamental trade-off between image quality and textual readability.
+To address this, we introduce \textbf{TiGeSR} (\textbf{T}ext–\textbf{i}mage \textbf{G}uid\textbf{e}d \textbf{S}uper-\textbf{R}esolution), a two-stage framework that breaks this trade-off through a \textit{``text-first, image-later"} paradigm.
+TiGeSR explicitly decouples glyph restoration from image enhancement: it first reconstructs precise text structures and uses them to guide full-image super-resolution.
+This ensures high fidelity and readability.
+For comprehensive training and evaluation, we present the UZ-ST (UltraZoom-Scene Text) dataset, the first Chinese scene text dataset with highest zoom of $\times 14.29$.
+Extensive experiments show TiGeSR achieves state-of-the-art performance, enhancing readability and image quality.